Quickstart

 pm2 startup

-Finally, run the command printed by
+# ...and finally, run the command printed by `pm2 startup`.npm install -g pm2-windows-startup@1.0.3

 Step 2: Run hinter-cline